IBM/sarama/README.md

 - Mocks for testing are available in the [mocks](./mocks) subpackage.
 - The [examples](./examples) directory contains more elaborate example applications.
 - The [tools](./tools) directory contains command line tools that can be useful for testing, diagnostics, and instrumentation.
-- There is a google group for Kafka client users and authors at https://groups.google.com/forum/#!forum/kafka-clients

 ### Compatibility and API stability